0

 A major fire in the Mont Blanc Tunnel in March 1999 involved 39 fatalities and led to a general review of road tunnel safety in France.
 The Tunnel Maurice-Lemaire was closed, initially to trucks and subsequently, in April 2004, to all vehicles, in order that major safety improvements could be implemented.
 The principal development was the construction of a second parallel ‘safety tunnel’, having a diameter of six meters, bored through the mountain beside the main tunnel.
 The main tunnel is connected to the safety tunnel by means of a series of safety connections.
 The upgrade having been completed, the tunnel reopened to vehicles early in October 2008.
 In the meantime, alternative autoroute based routes were signed for long distance traffic, while local drivers were obliged to renew their acquaintance with the Pass of Sainte-Marie-aux-Mines.
 Fortunately most motor vehicles used in France in the present decade are significantly more powerful than their 1970s predecessors.

-Text imported from Wikipedia article "Tunnel Maurice-Lemaire" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Tunnel Maurice-Lemaire" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants